Martin boundaries and asymptotic behavior of branching random walks: Introduction

-\paragraph{Notation.} The probability measure and the expectation of a BRW depend on the transition kernel, the offspring distribution and the initial state of the process.
-To avoid confusion, sometimes we write these dependences explicitly.
-More precisely, for each transition kernel ${P}$ defined on $G$ we denote the probability measure and expectation of the corresponding BRW as $\Pbrw^{{P}}$ and $\Ebrw^{{P}}$ respectively, unless otherwise specified.
-If the initial state is one particle at $x \in G$, we write $\Pbrw_x$ and $\Ebrw_x$.
-Furthermore, for every $n\geq 1$, $\B_n\in {\N}^{G}$ corresponds to the infinite-dimensional vector (with only finitely many non-zero entries), each entry in position $x\in G$ gives the number of particles of BRW that are alive at $x$ at time $n$.
-In this paper we frequently deal with random walks as well.
+The probability measure and the expectation of a BRW depend on the transition kernel, the offspring distribution and the initial state of the process.
+To avoid confusion, sometimes we write these dependencies explicitly.
+More precisely, given a transition kernel ${P}$ defined on $G$ we denote the probability measure and expectation of the corresponding BRW as $\Pbrw^{{P}}$ and $\Ebrw^{{P}}$ respectively, unless specified otherwise.
+From now on, with a slight abuse of notation, for all graphs $X$, by $x\in X$ we mean that $x$ is a vertex of $X$.
+If the initial state consists of one particle at $x \in G$, then we write $\Pbrw_x$ and $\Ebrw_x$.
+Furthermore, for every $n\geq 1$, $\B_n\in {\N}^{G}$ corresponds to the infinite-dimensional vector (with only finitely many non-zero entries), so that each entry in position $x\in G$ gives the number of particles of BRW that are alive at $x$ at time $n$.
+In this paper we frequently deal with RWs as well.
 Although it is possible to assume that all the processes are defined on a unique probability space, it is preferable to use separate notations for the probability measures and expectations related to the BRW (namely $\Pbrw$ and $\Ebrw$) and the probability measures and expectations related to the RW, $\Prw$ and $\Erw$.

-Let $\M(P,1)$ denote the Martin boundary for RW on $G$ governed by the transition kernel $P$.
-For any Borel set $A\subset \M(P,1)$, whenever we refer to a \emph{neighborhood} $U$ of $A$, we mean a neighborhood with respect to the usual metric on $\M(P,1)$, or any equivalent formulation, see e.g.\ \cite{picardello_woess_trees} or \cite{picardello_woess}.
-From now on, with a slight abuse of notation, for all graphs $X$ we will write ``$x\in X$'' instead of $x\in V(X)$.